jeffbmartinez/userauth/README.md

 ### POST /logout

-Logs a user out by invalidating their current session ID.
-This method relies on the session ID and user ID (as originally retrieved by, for example, the `/login/google` request) existing in the request cookies.
-The same keys of `sid` and `uid` are used.
+Logs a user out by expiring their current session ID.
+If the user wasn't logged in to begin with they remain not logged in.

+#### Request body

 There is no request body.

-#### Request body

-Any request body is simply ignored.
-The session ID and user ID to invalidate (log out from) must be present in the cookies, which would have been set by the original call to `/login/*`.
+A user is logged out by expiring their session ID cookie.

 #### Response